Ellicottville Coffee Company, Coffee Ellicottville NY

 Photo Credit: Dark Horse Coffee Roasters Instagram @darkhorsetruckee

-Tucked away just about a block off the Historic Downtown area the shop itself is set in a rustic stone built basement that is both welcoming and nostalgic.
-It's an ideal setting for a coffee shop and worth checking out when you finally can.
-Their coffee is worth it too, especially the highly palatable Brazilian that I ordered.
-Until then, all of their coffees are available for purchase online so you don't have to wait out quarantine to try them.
+Tucked away just about a block off the Historic Downtown area this Truckee coffee shop has both ambiance and great coffee.
+Set inside a rustic stone built basement of an old saloon, the atmosphere is both welcoming and nostalgic.
+It's an ideal setting for a coffee shop and worth checking out.

 Pacific Crest Coffee Co. - Truckee, California